 - If open order re-creation is feasible for the OMS solution as explained above, order re-creation can be considered.

 This is appropriate for use cases that want to begin cloud migration while retaining all data.
 This approach presents the challenge of migrating larger amounts of transaction data from on-premises to the cloud.
 Though you can still take advantage of the cloud infrastructure and monitoring tools, the on-premises data quality issues continue.

-The terabytes of data from the on-premises database can be exported using the robust database tools.
-For instance, IBM DB2 has a robust export tool that saves the data as files, and Oracle database has export datapump utility.
+The terabytes of data from the on-premises database can be exported using robust database tools.
+For instance, IBM DB2 has a robust export tool that saves the data as files, and Oracle database has an export datapump utility.

 The exported data can be imported into the database on the cloud with a mix of cloud offerings and database tools.
 For instance, IBM Db2 on the cloud web console supports the import of smaller files.
-For the larger files, tools such as IBM Lift CLI, DB2 Load, and the built-in External Tables functionality can be used to migrate gigabytes or terabytes of data securely to IBM DB2 on the cloud.
+For larger files, tools such as IBM Lift CLI, DB2 Load, and the built-in External Tables functionality can be used to migrate gigabytes or terabytes of data securely to IBM DB2 on the cloud.

 This approach suits use cases where the order life cycle is of moderate longevity, like extended returns, and has generous warranty terms.
 Depending on the customer service requirements, this entails migrating only the most recent data (say, the last 2-3 years).
 The transaction data can be more than a decade old.
 Customer service often does not need to use older data.